arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/README.md

 ### Get Started ###

 In order to run the solutions of the exercises provided by this lab, you will first need to configure your environment and install any necessary prerequisites such as runtimes, components, or libraries.
-For your ease, you can download and run the dependency checker [here] (http://contentinstaller.blob.core.windows.net/dependency-checker/DC.exe) to automatically check and install all the requirements.
-Each lab also includes setup instructions for getting started.
+Each lab  includes setup instructions for getting started.